JetBrains/teamcity-documentation/topics/perforce.md

 Specify the path to the Perforce command-line client (`p4.exe`).

 This works only for the [agent-side checkout](vcs-checkout-mode.md#agent-checkout).
-On the agent side, the value of this parameter could be overridden via the `TEAMCITY_P4_PATH` environment variable, if such a variable is set in `[buildAgent.properties](configure-agent-installation.md)` or comes from [build parameters](configuring-build-parameters.md).
+On the agent side, the value of this parameter could be overridden via the `TEAMCITY_P4_PATH` environment variable, if such a variable is set in [`buildAgent.properties`](configure-agent-installation.md) file or comes from [build parameters](configuring-build-parameters.md).

 For the server, the p4 binary should be present in the `PATH` environment variable of the TeamCity server machine, or can be specified via the `teamcity.perforce.customP4Path` [internal property](server-startup-properties.md#TeamCity+Internal+Properties).
 {instance="tc"}